 Something to smile about

-As 2018 comes to a close, we’re looking back on moments that made children smile.
+Looking back on the moments this year that made children smile.

-Smiling is contagious!
-And these happy children from around the world are sure to put a smile on your face.
-Find out what's making them smile this year:
+Smiling is contagious and these happy children from around the world are sure to put a smile on your face!
+Find out what's been making them smile this year: